healxer/healxer/README.md

 Hi there 👋 I'm Thanh.
 ======================

 My passion is frontend creating.
-In 2021 I decided to become a self-taught Frontend Developer.
+I've decided to become a self-taught Frontend Developer.
 Having spent some time on learning how to design websites and create web applications.

 * 🌍  I'm based in Warsaw, Poland
 * ✉️  You can contact me at [thanhphamoffice@gmail.com](mailto:thanhphamoffice@gmail.com)